 Over one million cases on the immigration court agenda.

 The current backlog at immigration court is so staggering that all of my earlier writings on overcrowding, like those of other legal commentators, need to be relegated to the dustbins of history.

 My numerical estimations were way off base.
 I did not foresee a backlog exceeding six figures.
-(Of course, I did not foresee a Trump-Sessions immigration agenda.)
+(Of course, I did not foresee either a Trump-Sessions or a Trump-Barr immigration agenda.)

-In actuality, my previous posts on the immigration court backlog were not inaccurate.
+In actuality, my previous posts on the causes for the immigration court backlog were not inaccurate.
 They were simply ignored far more than I ever imagined.

 A few snippets: